CAIMed Group 1b: AI and Bioinformatics

 However, this research group, which brings together experts from the fields of life sciences, computer science, AI, and medicine, provides an ideal foundation to address this complexity.
 Our goal is to examine the datasets for both their clinical and methodological rigor.
 AI methods will then be used to integrate the resulting datasets and make them available for larger AI algorithms and models for data processing (e.g. other groups within CAIMed like Group 1c).

 Dr. Sebastian Klein is part of Prof. Markus Cornberg’s team at the CiiM.
 He has a background in establishing and refining molecular analyses techniques, mainly transcriptomics and proteomics.
-He safeguards critical reviewing and assessment of quality of a broad spectrum of data sets, which is critical for later data integration and use of data within the CAIMed.
+He has supervised many single-cell sequencing projects and upholds critical reviewing and assessment of quality of a broad spectrum of data sets, which is crucial for later data integration and use of data within CAIMed.

 Research projects